 NMHC Eviction Mitigation Principles

-NMHC, on behalf the 40 million Americans who call an apartment home and the 17.5 million jobs the industry supports, recommends apartment firms adopt the following principles to help renters as the country transitions back to normalcy:
+In the wake of the recent Supreme Court Ruling striking down the federal eviction moratorium, NMHC, on behalf the 40 million Americans who call an apartment home, recommends apartment firms adopt the following principles to help renters as the country transitions back to normalcy: